lidebyte/openresty-manager/README.md

 4. Add upstreams: Go to the upstream management menu and add upstream load balancing for installed applications such as WordPress.
 5. Add a site: Go to the sites menu, click the "New site" button, and follow the prompts to add the site domain names for reverse proxy.
 6. Test connectivity: Change your domain dns A or CNAME record to the OpenResty Manager server IP, visit your website to see if it can be opened.

+- ### Advanced Configuration (Multi-node CDN)

+1. DNS Manager: Manage third-party DNS records through this product, add a root domain for CDN CNAME binding (e.g., uusec.com).
+2. Node Groups: Create a node group, enable domain resolution, and specify the domain (e.g., cdn.uusec.com).
+3. Node Deployment: Install OpenResty Manager on other servers as CDN nodes.
+4. Node Manager: Add the CDN node (deployed in Step 3) to the primary node server, and assign the node group created in Step 2.
+5. Site Creation: In the Sites menu, click "New Site" and add a reverse-proxied site domain (e.g., www.uusec.com) as prompted.
+6. CDN Binding: In the DNS Manager menu, add a CNAME record for www.uusec.com with the value cdn.uusec.com.
+7. Configuration Sync: In the Node Manager menu, synchronize the site (created in Step 5) to CDN child nodes.
+8. CDN Testing: Access the domain www.uusec.com to verify traffic routing through the CDN node deployed in Step 3.

 - ### Uninstall